shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System Simple.md

 Whenever a spell says “enchant”, it follows these rules:

--   It requires 10 wyls to enchant 1kg of matter for 1 hour, plus the wyl requirement of the effect
--   It requires 1 wyl to enchant 1 square meter of area for 1 hour, plus the wyl requirement of the effect
 -   When a spell says “certain creatures” or “certain objects”, you choose what qualifies when you cast the spell
     -   It can be creatures or objects of a certain type or with certain features
         -   This requires audio / visual of the target, which requires line of sight to work